saaspegasus/pegasus-docs/src/content/docs/upgrading.md

 1. *Merge* the source file (`pyproject.toml` or `requirements.in`).
 2. Accept all of SaaS Pegasus's proposed changes to the generated file.
+   While merging your main branch to the pegasus update branch you can run `git checkout --ours uv.lock` to achieve this.
 3. Regenerate the generated file, using `uv sync` or `pip-compile`.
 4. Manually inspect the new library versions and update them as needed.